chrishayesmu/PlugBotBase/README.md

 This section TBD.

+# Getting started

+Running a bot on top of PlugBotBase is straightforward.
+You need to set up some required configuration (see below), then you're ready to add functionality to your bot.

+Adding functionality is a simple matter of having the right directory structure.

 # What configuration do I need?

 There are only three required pieces of configuration, and one optional.
 The optional configuration is the only one which is intended to be stored in NPM's config; everything else is stored in a JSON file.
 The configuration keys are: